omg-dds/dds-xtypes/README.md

 cd objs/
 ./xtype-interop
 ```
-Where `arch` must be the same string you give to `cmake` when building the project.

 It is important that you `cd` into the `xtype-interop`'s directory first.
 Otherwise `xtype-interop` will not be able to find its helper executables.